The Beach Blog

 A signature feature throughout the bedrooms and suites at The Beach are the stylish and comfortable Lloyd Loom chairs.
 Whether sat in front of a window facing the sea view stretching across Summerleaze beach, or tucked in under a dressing table providing comfort whilst getting ready for an indulgent evening of cocktails and dinner downstairs in our bar and restaurant, the statement pieces are perfectly positioned with guests enjoyment in mind.

 The name ‘Lloyd Loom’ was given to the woven fabric which makes the design so iconic.
 The smooth, durable pieces are designed to last for generations, a quality of the household name which has become somewhat of a collectors item.
-The chairs, which The Beach hand-pick from the Lloyd Loom collection, are chosen to compliment the white walls, natural wood furniture and luxury linens, creating a simple beachside retreat for guests to relax in.
+The chairs, which The Beach hand-pick from the Lloyd Loom collection, are chosen to compliment the order tramadol with paypal white walls, natural wood furniture and luxury linens, creating a simple beachside retreat for guests to relax in.

 Experience the style, comfort and luxury for yourself and book your next Cornish escape with us.
 Book online or call us on 01288 389800.